MohitRane8/HackCU-V/README.md

 # HackCU-V
-A hackathon organized at University of Colorado Boulder
+A hackathon organized at University of Colorado Boulder on 23rd and 24th February 2019

 ## Hack: Run n Hike Monitor
 - Offline path tracking using smartphone location sensor at regular intervals.